kurema/BookViewerApp3/res/Docs/AdBlocker/readme.md

 We also let users download filters at their own discretion.
 That said, we were careful not to confuse existing ad-block users.

+## Performance
+WebView version uses Wait() that prevent the thread.
+It can be a performance issue.

 ## Links
 Our codes
 * [Engine](https://github.com/kurema/BookViewerApp3/blob/master/BookViewerApp/Managers/ExtensionAdBlockerManager.cs)